Psykotikism/Mutant_Tanks/README.md

 11. How do I filter out certain Super Tanks that I made without deleting them?

-Add/remove the character of each Super Tank in the "Tank Types" KeyValue.
+Enable/disable them with the "Tank Enabled" KeyValue.

 Example:

 ```
 "Super Tanks++"
 {
-	"General"
-	{
-		"Tank Types"		"ad" // Only pick Super Tanks with either the character "a" or "d".
-	}
 	"Tank 1"
 	{
-		"Tank Character"	"a" // Tank 1 can be chosen.
+		"Tank Enabled"		"1" // Tank 1 can be chosen.
 	}
 	"Tank 2"
 	{
-		"Tank Character"	"b" // Tank 2 cannot be chosen.
+		"Tank Enabled"		"0" // Tank 2 cannot be chosen.
 	}
 	"Tank 3"
 	{
-		"Tank Character"	"c" // Tank 3 cannot be chosen.
+		"Tank Enabled"		"0" // Tank 3 cannot be chosen.
 	}
 	"Tank 4"
 	{
-		"Tank Character"	"d" // Tank 4 can be chosen.
+		"Tank Enabled"		"1" // Tank 4 can be chosen.
 	}
 }
 ```